aaltemara/setup-tunnel/README.md

- Check and restart a sshuttle tunnel from a host (which only has access to a local network) to this host, routing traffic destined for a given remote network back through the tunnel It is not necessary for the local-only host to be able to initiate connections to the host with access to the remote network
+ Check and restart a sshuttle tunnel from a host (which only has access to a local network) to this host, routing traffic destined for a given remote network back through the tunnel.

+  It is not necessary for the local-only host to be able to initiate connections to the host with access to the remote network
  This is intended to be executed from a local cron job as a non-privileged user

  Instructions:

  Context:
    - Host A is the host that has access to both remote and local networks
    - Host B is the host which only has access to the local network, which you want to give access to the remote network